jonathan-poole/qs-admin-guide/docs/system_planning/review_architecture_scale_plan.md

     - a network load balancer

-  b.
-If the deployment is in the cloud:
+  - If the deployment is in the cloud:

     - AWS icons can be found [here](https://aws.amazon.com/architecture/icons/)